guillaumebrunerie/Chromiarch-OS/README.md

 `/dev/snd/*` device nodes.
 The nodes are owned by `root:audio` with permissions `rw-rw----` and you are in the `audio` group, so you should be able to play sound, right?

-Well, no. The Linux kernel doesn’t actually knows what the `audio` group is, internally groups are numbers and the mapping between numbers and names is in the `/etc/group` file.
+Well, no. The Linux kernel doesn’t actually know what the `audio` group is, internally groups are numbers and the mapping between numbers and names is in the `/etc/group` file.
 And guess what?
 The audio group doesn’t correspond to the same number in Chrome OS and Arch Linux, so the device nodes are not seen owned by the `audio` group in Arch Linux.